 For purposes of this inventory, the location and scope of all riparian boundary corridors are established in B(1) above.
 All riparian corridors within boundaries identified in section B(1), above, are significant.
-Fish-bearing and non-fish-bearing streams are identified on the Oregon Department of Forestry Stream Classification Maps, as amended.
+Fish-bearing and non-fish-bearing streams are identified within ODFW Oregon Fish Habitat Distribution Data (published January 13, 2023).
 Copies of such maps are attached to the Comprehensive Plan in Technical Appendix Part XVI, Article X(B), for reference.
 Fish-bearing lakes in Columbia County are shown on the map entitled "Lakes of Columbia County" prepared by the U.S. Department of the Interior, Geological Survey, 1973.
 The map is attached to the Comprehensive Plan in Technical Appendix Part XVI, Article X(B), and is incorporated herein by this reference.
-Average annual stream flow is not shown in on either the stream classification maps, or the "Lakes of Columbia County".
+Average annual stream flow is not shown in on either ODF stream classification maps, or the "Lakes of Columbia County".
 Therefore, average annual stream flow information shall be calculated by and shall be provided by the Oregon Water Resources Department.
+In Columbia County, only the Columbia River has an average annual flow of greater than 1000 cfs.
+All other rivers and streams have annual flows of less than 1000 cfs.